-Terrariums are enclosed containers in which one can put plants inside.
-They are self contained and allow the plants to remain in an environment that has a high level of humidity.
-Not all plants are made to survive in these environments so it’s important that only those with natural tendencies to survive in high humidity weather are kept inside terrariums.
-Usually one can put more than one type of plant in terrarium to add variety but yet keep it simple.
+Terrariums are clear, enclosed containers that house plants inside.
+They are self-contained and provide plants with an environment that has a high level of humidity.
+Not all plants are accustomed to survive in these environments so it’s important that only plants with natural tendencies such as mosses that thrive in high humidity are kept inside terrariums.

 Key Traits of Terrariums